codacy/docs/docs/faq/code-analysis/why-does-codacy-show-unexpected-coverage-changes.md

 -   Failing to upload coverage reports, or uploading a different number of reports between commits.

     This can be caused by a failed step in your CI/CD pipeline, for example.
-In the case of pull requests, you should make sure that you upload all relevant coverage reports for both the common ancestor commit and the HEAD commit of the pull request branch.
+In the case of pull requests, you should make sure that you upload all relevant coverage reports for both the **common ancestor commit** and the **head commit** of the pull request branch.

 -   Ignoring files on Codacy.